 It’s also usually not as simple as just pasting a picture and a link on your page–you’ll also want to write some kind of decent review of the product if you expect your readers to click and buy.

-As an example I’m an affiliate with SiteGround web hosting, and have written a moderately lengthy review extolling the benefits of using them as your web host.
+As an example, I’m an affiliate with SiteGround web hosting and have written a moderately lengthy review extolling the benefits of using them as your web host.

 Clicking on one of the links in the review will take you to SiteGround’s landing page with details of their fees and benefits.
 If you then join SiteGround I’ll receive a percentage of the fee (eventually.)

-It makes good sense for companies and bloggers to offer these programs, since it puts their products in front of huge new audiences that they would otherwise probably not have reached.
+It makes good sense for companies and bloggers to offer these programs since it puts their products in front of huge new audiences that they would otherwise probably not have reached.

 One of the most popular affiliate options for newbie bloggers is Amazon’s affiliate marketing program.
-Amazon have one of the biggest (and simplest) platforms, and affiliates earn approximately 10% commission on products purchased there by anyone who clicks the link on their website.
+Amazon has one of the biggest (and simplest) platforms, and affiliates earn approximately 10% commission on products purchased there by anyone who clicks the link on their website.